Hunting: New Zealand

 New Zealand has a strong hunting culture.
 When humans arrived, the only mammals present on the islands making up New Zealand were bats, although seals and other marine mammals were present along the coasts.
 However, when humans arrived they brought other species with them.
 Polynesian voyagers introduced kuri (dogs), kiore (Polynesian rats), as well as a range of plant species.
 European explorers further added to New Zealand's biota, particularly pigs which were introduced by either Captain Cook or the French explorer De Surville in the 1700s.
 During the nineteenth century, as European colonisation took place, acclimatisation societies were established.
 The societies introduced a large number of species with no use other than as prey for hunting.
 Species that adapted well to the New Zealand terrain include deer, pigs, goats, hare, tahr and chamois.
 With wilderness areas, suitable forage, and no natural predators, their populations exploded.
 Government agencies view the animals as pests due to their effects on the natural environment and on agricultural production, but hunters view them as a resource.

 Iran

 Iranian tradition regarded hunting as an essential part of a prince's education, and hunting was well recorded for the education of the upper-class youths during pre-Islamic Persia.
-As of October 2020, a hunting licence costs $20,000.
+As of October 2020, a hunting licensee costs $20,000.
 The Department of Environment although do not report the number of permits issued.